shrutipatil2001/Dictionary/README.md

 **Working**

-This dictionary uses hash table and binary search tree to form a dictionary of english words and meanings.
+This dictionary uses hash table and binary search tree to form a dictionary of English words and meanings.

 The operations performed are: